August 13, 2015

 The x-ray comparison shown is of the same girl’s spine taken only seven weeks apart.
 The image, left, was ordered by her North Carolina doctor, with a heel lift, and taken on June 15, 2015.
 In that image, her scoliosis curves measured 43º thoracic and 37.5º lumbar.
 The heel lift had been recommended to accommodate for a true leg length discrepancy in an attempt to improve her scoliosis.
 Read our blog about scoliosis and leg length discrepancy to learn more.

-There is no simple answer to the question posed, but in general, in most cases a heel lift isn’t necessary.
-Not only does it not help for some spinal curves, sometimes, as in this case, a heel lift can exacerbate a scoliosis.
+There is no simple answer to the question posed, but in general, in most cases, a heel lift isn’t necessary.
+Not only does it not help for some spinal curves, but sometimes, as in this case, a heel lift can exacerbate scoliosis.
 When seeking treatment for scoliosis, a practitioner with a true understanding of curvature biomechanics and movement should be consulted.
 While some doctors think a heel lift is a simple fix, it usually isn’t.
 Too many practitioners and patients are under the impression a heel lift for scoliosis can help when it can’t.
 The answer isn’t always straightforward.
-If your practitioner gets it wrong, these x-ray images illustrate what can happen.
+If your practitioner gets it wrong, these X-ray images illustrate what can happen.
 If you aren’t confident with advice about a heel lift for scoliosis, get another opinion.

 Each case of scoliosis has its own nuanced circumstances.
-Nothing can take the place of a ‘hands on’ examination and assessments.
+Nothing can take the place of a ‘hands-on’ examination and assessments.
 If we’ve learned anything in my many years of conservative scoliosis treatment it’s that generalizations have no place in the decision-making process.
 A practitioner specifically trained in scoliosis and posture is essential.

 Can a heel lift help scoliosis?
 Not necessarily.
 Proceed with caution.